 The value of the fund may fall if the issuer of a fixed income security held is unable to pay income payments or repay its debt (known as a default).

 The fund may use derivatives to gain exposure to investments exceeding the value of the fund (leverage).
 This may cause greater changes in the fund’s price and increase the risk of loss.

 The fund may use derivatives with the aim of profiting from a rise or a fall in the value of an asset (for example, a company’s bonds).
 However, if the asset’s value varies in a different manner, the fund may incur a loss.

 Changes in currency exchange rates will affect the value of your investment.

-Hedged share classes aim to mirror the performance of another share class.
+If the share class is hedged (H share class), it aims to mirror the performance of another share class.
 We cannot guarantee that the hedging objective will be achieved.
-The hedging strategy will limit holders ofthe hedged share class from benefiting ifthe hedged share class
+The hedging strategy will limit holders of the hedged share class from benefiting if the hedged share class currency falls against sterling.